gsarm78/cs230Project/README.md

  It receive an input sequence of N images and predicts a sequence of M images.
  (Notice: in the notebook, N = M = 8 images).

- Please run the "nowcastingmodel.ipynb" using Google Colab
+ Please run the "precipitationnowcasting.ipynb" using Google Colab

  Predictions animation: